texfaq/texfaq.github.io/FAQ-resolns.md

 Resolution-independence of positioning is more troublesome:
 `dvips` is somewhat notorious for insisting on positioning to the accuracy of the declared resolution of the printer.
-One commonly-used approach is to declare a resolution of 8000 (''better than any device''), and this is reasonably successful though it does have its [problems](FAQ-8000).
+One commonly-used approach is to declare a resolution of 8000 ("better than any device"), and this is reasonably successful though it does have its [problems](FAQ-8000).